NisharaJay/llm-website-analyzer/README.md

 A backend system that crawls a website, analyzes its text content using an open-source LLM (Gemma via Google AI Studio), and returns structured recommendations for improving the site's content.

----

 ## Features

 - BFS web crawler with configurable depth and page limit
 - LLM-powered content analysis (clarity, grammar, tone, CTAs, structure, trust)
-- Recommendations for both improving existing content and adding missing content
+- Recommendations for improving existing content and adding missing content
-- Parallel processing — pages and chunks analyzed concurrently
+- Parallel processing using thread pools for page and section-level analysis
-- File-backed caching — repeat requests return instantly without re-crawling
+- File-backed caching for faster repeat requests
 - Graceful handling of failed, empty, duplicate, and inaccessible pages

----

 ## Setup